Christian Woman Stabbed By Afghan Migrant For Reading The Holy Bible In Austrian Refugee Center

 — Bruce Porter, Jr. (@NetworksManager) December 30, 2016

-Others feel that the violence that has been carried out is just a new way of life, saddened at the future in which individuals have to look over their shoulders and fear for others that are different than themselves.
+Others feel that the violence that has been carried out is just a new way of life, saddened at the future in which individuals have to look over their shoulders and fear for others that are different from themselves.

 Sharia Europe: Christian stabbed for reading the Bible.
 This is our future. https://t.co/1iNixUh6BA